ymontmarin/adamsrt/README.md

 ## Abstract
 Batch Normalization (BN) is a prominent deep learning technique.
 In spite of its apparent simplicity, its implications over optimization are yet to be fully understood.
 In this paper, we study the optimization of neural networks with BN layers from a geometric perspective.
 We leverage the radial invariance of groups of parameters, such as neurons for multi-layer perceptrons or filters for convolutional neural networks, and translate several popular optimization schemes on the L<sub>2</sub> unit hypersphere.
 This formulation and the associated geometric interpretation sheds new light on the training dynamics and the relation between different optimization schemes.
 In particular, we use it to derive the effective learning rate of Adam and stochastic gradient descent (SGD) with momentum, and we show that in the presence of BN layers, performing SGD alone is actually equivalent to a variant of Adam constrained to the unit hypersphere.
 Our analysis also leads us to introduce new variants of Adam.
 We empirically show, over a variety of datasets and architectures, that they improve accuracy in classification tasks.

-This repository implements the new optimizer proposed AdamS, AdamSRT and SGDMRT and propose a `train.py` scripts to reproduce the benchmark results presented in the paper.
+This repository implements the new optimizer proposed in the paper AdamS, AdamSRT and SGDMRT and gives a `train.py` script to reproduce the benchmark results presented in the paper.

 ## Setup
 To use the package properly you need python3 and it is recommanded to use CUDA10 for acceleration.
 The Installation is as follow: